paulog/basho_docs/source/riak/tutorials/little/developers.md

   -d 'pizza'
 ```

 I threw a few curveballs in there.
 The `-d` flag denotes the next string will be the value.
-We've kept things simple the text `pizza`.
-But how did Riak know we were giving it text?
-Because the proceeeding line `-H 'Content-Type:text/plain'` defined the HTTP MIME type of this value to be plain text.
+We've kept things simple with the string `pizza`, declaring it as text with the proceeeding line `-H 'Content-Type:text/plain'`.
+This defined the HTTP MIME type of this value as plain text.
 We could have set any value at all, be it XML or JSON---even an image or a video.
 Any HTTP MIME type is valid content (which is anything, really).

 #### GET

-The next command reads the value pizza under the bucket/key `food`/`favorite`.
+The next command reads the value `pizza` under the bucket/key `food`/`favorite`.

 ```bash
 curl -XGET 'http://localhost:8098/riak/food/favorite'